Executive Productivity

 Action: Auto-forwarded to @sarah for deep dive

+The partner sees scored, ranked deals every morning.
+No inbox digging.
+No missed opportunities buried under 40 cold emails.
 Cambridge Associates’ 2025 VC Benchmark Report found that top-quartile funds consistently source from a broader funnel than bottom-quartile peers — 3.2x more evaluated opportunities per closed deal.
 Speed and coverage at the top of the funnel directly correlate with returns.
-We break down the numbers in the ROI of private AI deployment.
-See our deployment packages.
+This agent is how you achieve that 3.2x multiplier without proportional headcount growth, which is the operational reality of running a fund efficiently.

 LP reporting is the workflow every GP dreads and every LP demands.
 Quarterly letters, capital call notices, distribution memos, annual meeting decks — the cadence never stops.
 An OpenClaw agent drafts all of it from structured fund data, in your voice, ready for partner review.

 The LP communication agent pulls from three data sources: your fund admin platform (Juniper Square, Carta Fund Admin, or Allvue), your portfolio monitoring data, and your previous communications for tone matching.
+Here’s a sample quarterly letter opening the agent generates from real fund data:

 Dear [LP Name],